jmwerneke/PTTrak/README.md

 ### Stakeholder Engagement
 - Julie Field - Dept. of Human Services, Sacramento County
-- Veronica Beaty - The People's Guide, sachousingalliance.org
+- Veronica Beaty - The People's Guide, veronica@sachousingalliance.org
+- Dave Coburn - Pilgrimage Sacramento - Corburn180@gmail.com
+- Hillary Gaines -

 ### Developer Documentation
-[Include any necessary instructions for developers to setup their local development environment and deploy your project to a production server]

 ### Additional Information (optional)
-We are using the Ohana standard api
+We are using the Ohana standard api and tools
+There is also a mobil web version

 ## Submission Instructions